-Landing pages are a crucial element to your sales funnel.
+Landing pages are a crucial element of your sales funnel.
 With many of these pages, the goal is to have customers or leads land here and then commit.
 Whether it be for an upcoming webinar, an email sign-up, or to buy, increasing your landing page conversion rate is always your goal.
 Companies that have gone from 10 to 15 pages see, on average, a 55% increase in the total number of leads.

 Across industries, landing page conversion rates are anywhere between 2.35% and 5.31%.
 With that being the case, you can imagine what this type of lead increase would mean for your business, no matter how small.
 As a marketing agency specializing in website management, Charley Grey knows all too well the struggles associated with conversion rates.
 So, we’ve created this quick blog to help you understand your landing pages and how you can increase your conversion rate over the next year.